AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS crashes on some GNU/Linux distributions at start up*

-  Look at the :file:`~/.gps/log.xxx` file and if there is a message that looks like:
+  Look at the :file:`~/.gps/log.xxx` file and if there's a message that looks like:

     [GPS.MAIN_WINDOW] 1/16 loading gps-animation.png
     [UNEXPECTED_EXCEPTION] 1/17 Unexpected exception: Exception name: CONSTRAINT_ERROR
     _UNEXPECTED_EXCEPTION_ Message: gtk-image.adb:281 access check failed

-  It means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`, in which case, removing this file will solve this conflict, or that you need to install the `shared-mime-info` package on your system.
+  it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`, in which case removing this file solves this conflict, or that you need to install the `shared-mime-info` package on your system.

 *Non-privileged users cannot start GPS*

-  If you have installed GPS originally as super user and ran GPS successfully, but normal users can't, you should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories: they should be owned by the user.
+  If you have originally installed GPS as root and can run GPS successfully, but normal users can't, you should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories: they should be owned by the user.

 *GPS crashes whenever I open a source editor*

   This is usually due to font problems.
 Editing the file :file:`$HOME/.gps/preferences` and changing the name of the fonts, e.g changing *Courier* by *Courier Medium*, and *Helvetica* by *Sans*